4nacl4ram7n/anaclaramtn/README.md

 ## Hi!
 Welcome to my profile. <img src="assets/totoro2.gif" alt="totoro" width="50" />
-I'm a beginning programmer who is passionate about Coffee, Rubik's Cube, One Piece, AoT and, of course, math!
+I'm a beginning programmer who is passionate about Coffee, Rubik's Cube, One Piece, AoT and, of course, maths and logic, so you're gonna find a lot of logic problems in my repos!

 ## Tech Stack and Tools that I use
 <p align="left">